 What are No-Fault Grounds?

 If a couple has no children, and they have signed an agreement resolving all issues between them, a divorce can be filed after six months of separation.
-If a couple has children, or if they do not have children but have not resolved all of their issues by written agreement, a divorce case can be filed after one year of separation.
+On the other hand, if a couple has children, or if they do not have children but have not resolved all of their issues by written agreement, a party can file a divorce case after one year of separation.

 What is Separation?

 Separation is legally defined as living separate and apart without cohabitation.
 Some judges find that a couple is separated even if the couple is still living in the same home; other judges will find that a couple is not separated unless the couple is living in separate residences.
 To learn more about separation, see Separation and Divorce in Virginia.

 Should You Move Out of the Marital Home?

 There is not a one-size-fits-all answer to this question.
 Moving out may be necessary if you are in physical danger.
 If you are not in physical danger, however, and you move out, your spouse may be able to accuse you of abandonment or desertion.
 When a couple have children, and one parent moves out without the children, the other spouse could claim that he or she should have primary physical custody because he or she is in the residence where the children may be more comfortable.
 If you have children, and move out with the children, your spouse could claim that you are trying to take the children away from him or her.
 In short, moving out is an incredibly important decision that should be made, if possible, only after considering all of the implications.

 When a couple has signed an agreement resolving all of their issues (such as property division, custody, etc.) and they have been separated for the necessary amount of time (either six months or one year), a divorce can be finalized in several weeks.
 If, on the other hand, a couple strongly disagree on a number of issues, such that a trial will be necessary to resolve their differences, a divorce could up to a year or more to complete.